Skip to content

 Best fit forTrading businesses importing finished excise goodsLocal manufacturers of excise goodsDistributors and warehouses holding excise stock

-Excise tax has applied in the UAE since 2017 and is administered by the Federal Tax Authority on EmaraTax; rates are 100% on tobacco, electronic smoking devices and liquids and energy drinks, and 50% on carbonated and sweetened drinks.
-Velmont Crest handles the registration, the monthly returns, the price declarations and the records — we don't act as an FTA tax agent.
+Excise tax has applied in the UAE since 2017 and is administered by the Federal Tax Authority on EmaraTax; rates are 100% on tobacco, electronic smoking devices and liquids and energy drinks, and a per-litre charge on sweetened drinks set by sugar content since 1 January 2026.
+Velmont Crest handles the registration, the returns, the price declarations and the records — we don't act as an FTA tax agent.
 We confirm which obligations apply before anything is filed.

 Velmont Crest supported our corporate tax preparation and provided valuable consultancy on VAT and bookkeeping guidance.